vickyhella/vickyhella.github.io/docs/docusaurus/multilanguage.md

 To support multiple languages on your Docusaurus site, follow the instructions below:

-1. Add the following code to the `docusaurus.config.js` file, assuming we need to add `Simplified Chinese` support:
+1. Add the following code to the `docusaurus.config.js` file, assuming you need to add `Simplified Chinese` support:

   **Part 1**: